Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: The slow control system

 \subsection{Slow control system architecture}

+The architecture of this SC system is designed with inherent modularity and scalability, ensuring its direct applicability to the full-scale RELICS experiment.
+The hardware interfaces, software infrastructure, and control logic can be readily expanded to accommodate the larger-scale operational requirements and more complex interdependence of the final detector.
+This design guarantees a seamless transition from the prototype validation phase to the deployment of a robust, long-term scientific instrument.

-The successful operation of the xenon detector depends on safe and precise control mechanisms.
-The figure illustrates the architecture of the SC system, which is designed to monitor and regulate the detector’s operational parameters.
-This system is centered around a \textit{Siemens S7-1200} programmable logic controller (PLC), which interfaces with a range of sensors and controllers to maintain stable detector performance.
-The PLC collects data from the sensors, processes the information, and issues signals to the controllers.
-It is also responsible for managing system parameters, including heat power, and incorporates safety features to prevent overpressure and overheating, thereby ensuring safe operation.
+As shown in Fig.~\ref{fig:SC_system}, the system is centered around a \textit{Siemens S7-1200} programmable logic controller (PLC), which acts as the core processing unit to maintain stable detector performance.
+The PLC interfaces with a diverse array of sensors including silicon diodes, platinum resistance thermometers (PT100s), capacitive level meters, and pressure sensors to continuously monitor the detector state.
+It processes sampled data to log historical trends and issues control signals that autonomously regulate system parameters, such as heater power, through real-time feedback loops.
+Furthermore, the system incorporates robust safety features to prevent overpressure and overheating.
+Specifically, configurable alarm triggers can initiate automated emergency procedures, such as activating backup cooling or releasing xenon gas via a solenoid valve, thereby safeguarding the detector from potentially damaging conditions.

 The Device Control Unit (DCU) is a personal computer responsible for the development and management of the detector control system.
-It is used to modify and edit the PLC program via Portal TIA, execute LabVIEW scripts to communicate with the PLC and upload data to the database, and control peripheral components such as the circulation pump and mass flow controller through serial and other communication interfaces.
+It is used to modify and edit the PLC program via Portal TIA, execute LabVIEW scripts to communicate with the PLC and upload data to the database, and control peripheral components such as the circulation pump and MFC through serial or other communication interfaces.
+All monitoring data and system logs are stored in the central database layer, implemented using MySQL and PostgreSQL.
 The system employs Grafana as a graphical interface to monitor detector status and facilitate parameter adjustments.
-Designed with scalability in mind, the DCU can support future expansion and integration with additional subsystems as needed.
-A dedicated user interface enables real-time monitoring and control of the detector parameters, while a data acquisition system records signals from the sensors in the detector.
+In parallel, a dedicated user interface enables real-time monitoring and control of detector parameters, while a data acquisition system records signals from the detector sensors.
+With scalability as a design goal, the DCU can support future expansion and integration with additional subsystems as needed.